pshome1998/DistributedWhiteboard/README.md

 This implementation of collaborative whiteboard provides features such as : freehand drawing, inputing text, drawing shapes such as lines, circles, triangles, rectangles.
 It also provides a file menu with New, Open, Save and SaveAs options, to be controlled only by the manager (in this implementation it is the Server).
 The application also provides a chat box function to enable communication between users.
 Sockets and threads are the lowest level of abstraction used in this project for network communication and concurrency.

 ## How to Run
-The first user creates a whiteboard and becomes the whiteboard’s manager/server.
+The first user creates a whiteboard and becomes the whiteboard’s manager/server by running
-The Server/manager can be invoked in 2 ways-

 1. ```java -jar StartWhiteBoard.jar <IP> <port> <username> ```

+###       OR

 2. ```java -jar StartWhiteBoard.jar```